ahdis/hci-analyzer/input/pagecontent/development.md

       * -> Patient => the resource can be taken from the input
          * [1-1 PatAuthor IN](Parameters-1-1-PatAuthor-Input-Analyzer.json.html): AuthorMonikaWegmueller =>
            [1-1 PatAuthor OUT](Bundle-1-1-PatAuthor-ConsolidatedMedicationCard.json.html): AuthorMonikaWegmueller

+#### PractitionerRole (Practitioner & Organization)
+A distinct is made based on the GLN of the referenced Practitioner and Organization.
+Thus a PractitionerRole is inserted only once if these two GLNs match.

 #### Patient (Subject)
 ##### Identifier